mhuckstepp/strava-api-template/README.md

    PORT=3010
 ```

-4. Setup a free mongodb instance https://www.mongodb.com/cloud/atlas/register or implement your own database and follow the steps there to get your MONGO_URL for the .env
+4. Setup a free mongodb instance https://www.mongodb.com/cloud/atlas/register or implement your own database and follow the steps there to get your MONGO_URL for the .env (I used a free instance for dev/local and an instance attached to my railway deployment for prod)
 5. Run npm i
 6. run npm build
 7. run npm start to run your app locally to make sure everything works as intended
 8. Push to a remote git repo so you can deploy somewhere
+9. Deploy service (recommendation below)
+10. Integrate with your app through your front end.
+Navigate to your deployed site and go through the auth process with your own account.
+11. Initiate your webhook to start receiving activities.
+Make a POST request to `https://www.strava.com/api/v3/push_subscriptions?client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET&callback_url=YOUR_DEPLOYED_APP_URL/stravahook&verify_token=STRAVA_SUBSCRIBE_TOKEN`

 ### Deploy -

-I personally recommend using railway.app which costs $5/month to get started and makes everything extremely easy including setting up a production mongodb database.
+I recommend using [railway](railway.app) which is reasonably priced and has an amazing interface.
+It makes it easy to deploy your service, set up a public endpoint and deploy a mongodb server.
 Once you have a deployed the service make sure to set your environment variables to the deployed app endpoint

 ### Architecture -

-The server folder holds the backend code and is written in typescript.
-The src folder is the frontend react app
+The `server` folder holds the backend code and is written in typescript. <br />  The `src` folder holds the frontend react app code